bhklab/imgtools/docs/usage/Writers/ImplementingWriters.md

 ### Steps to Set Up

 1. **Inherit from `AbstractBaseWriter`**:
-   Create a new class and extend `AbstractBaseWriter`.
+   Create a new class and extend `AbstractBaseWriter` with the appropriate type.
+   If you are saving text data, use `AbstractBaseWriter[str]`, for example.
+   If you are saving image data, use `AbstractBaseWriter[sitk.Image]`.

 2. **Define the `save` Method**:
   Use `resolve_path()` or `preview_path()` to generate file paths.